myke11j/kids-classic-books/README.md

 ## What's next for Kids Classic Books

-I have lots of things in pipeline, which I will be integrating in this skill.
+I have lots of things in the pipeline, which I will be integrating into this skill.

 - Machine Learning.
 Based on books requested by kids, this skill will be able to suggest books to that user.
 - Fetches all time popular children's books.